 - Contains CCSPA relays

-- Uses the IP address of CCSPA relays rather than dns to prevent possible downtime
+- Uses the static IP address of CCSPA relays rather than DNS to prevent possible downtime due to DNS failure

 Each stake pool node must run on a separate machine or virtual instance with a unique IP address.